 Key Decisions When Selecting a Big Data Application

-No matter which type of big data application you select, you’ll need to make some key decisions that will help you narrow down your options.
-Here are a few of the most important of these considerations:
+No matter which type of big data application you select, you’ll need to make decisions to narrow down your options.
+Here are a few of the most important.

 Cloud-based big data applications are popular for several reasons, including scalability and ease of management.
-The major cloud vendors are also leading the way with artificial intelligence and machine learning research, which is allowing them to add advanced features to their solutions.
+Major cloud vendors also lead the way with artificial intelligence (AI) and machine learning research, allowing them to add advanced features to their solutions.

-One of the big appeals of Hadoop and other open source software is the low total cost of ownership.
-While proprietary solutions have hefty license fees and may require expensive specialized hardware, Hadoop has no licensing fees and can run on industry-standard hardware.
+One of the appeals of open source software is the low total cost of ownership.
+While proprietary solutions have hefty license fees and may require expensive specialized hardware, open source solutions have no such fees and can run on industry-standard equipment.

-However, enterprises sometimes find it difficult to get the open source solutions up and running and configured for their needs.
-They may need to purchase support or consulting services, and organizations need to consider those expenses when figuring out total cost of ownership.
+However, enterprises sometimes find it challenging to get the open source solutions up and running and configured for their needs.
+They may need to purchase support or consulting services, and organizations must consider those expenses when calculating the total cost of ownership.

-The earliest big data solutions, like Hadoop, processed batch data only, but enterprises increasingly find that they want to analyze data in real-time.
-That has generated more interest in streaming solutions such as Spark, Storm, Samza and others.
+The earliest big data solutions, like Hadoop, processed batch data only, but enterprises increasingly want to analyze data in real time.
+That has generated more interest in streaming solutions such as Apache Spark, SQLstream, Amazon Kinesis, and others.

-Many analysts say that even if organizations don’t think they need to process streaming data today, streaming capabilities are likely to become standard operating procedure in the not-too-distant future.
-For that reason, many organizations are moving toward Lambda architecture, a data processing architecture that can handle both real-time and batch data.
+Even if organizations don’t think they need to process streaming data today, streaming capabilities are steadily becoming an industry standard and many organizations are moving toward Lambda architecture, which can handle real-time and batch data.

 Characteristics to Look for in a Big Data Application